Changissnz/selfinterest/README.md

 any sphere of influence has a fluid quality to it.
 Perception of a social construct can be objective in the detail of fact, but when preference is required, there is always judgment.
-In the social setting, the lack of axiom is for no matter that can be entirely of the axiom, and that is why protests of any social construct always have a ridiculous nature to them.
+In the social setting, the lack of axiom is for no matter that can be entirely of the axiom, and that is why protests against any social construct always have a ridiculous nature to them.
 To protest something is to decry or denounce by a negativity similar to ridiculing something, as an equating rule in judgments regarding the disapproval of the social construct.
 Ridicule is to trade perceived absurdity for another statement,